OMG Chocolate Desserts

 • 1 large egg

-• 2 tsp. vanilla extract
+• 2 teaspoons vanilla extract

-• 8 ounces cream cheese- softened
+• 8 oz. cream cheese- softened at room temperature

 • 1/3 cup powdered sugar

-• 1 teaspoons vanilla extract
+• 1 teaspoon vanilla extract

 For cinnamon-sugar coating: